tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 -   **One-dot NPCs** have Attributes of 2 and one at 3, two Abilities at 2, and one Ability at 3.\
-    All other dice pools are 3 or less.
+    All other dice pools are 3 or less. <u>Willpower 4, and Virtues 3.</u>
 -   **Two-dot NPCs** have Attributes at 2 excepting two at 3, three Abilities at 2 and two Abilities at 3.\
-    All other dice pools are 3 or less.
+    All other dice pools are 3 or less. <u>Willpower 4, and Virtues 3.</u>
 -   **Three+ dot NPCs** have their own sheets that must be submitted and approved.